 If you experience unexplained weight loss, appetite loss and neurological problems with pain, this could be a sign of cancer.
-A spinal tumor lodged in the spine can cause pain in the neck or back as well as neurological problems depending on which nerves are impacted.
-You may experience back pain that will not go away with rest and can worsen at night.
+A spinal tumor can cause pain in the neck or back.
+However, neurological problems can also occur depending on the impacted nerves.
+You may experience persistent back pain that will not ease with rest.
+It can often worsen at night too.
 Along with weight loss, you could also experience:

-Fevers can indicate an infection and a spinal infection can occur if the immune system is weakened substantially.
-Spinal infections can cause an epidural abscess (a pus-filled cavity) to develop in the spinal column which presses against the nerves.
+Fevers can indicate an infection.
+A spinal infection can occur if the immune system is weakened substantially.
+An epidural abscess can cause spinal infections.
+This abscess is a pus-filled cavity.
+When an infection occurs it develops in the spinal column and presses against the nerves.
 Compressed nerves can impair gross motor function causing paraplegia or quadriplegia.

-There are two main types of spinal infection:
+There are two main types of spinal infections:

 Infection after surgery: Infections occur in post-surgical wounds typically in 1% of cases.
 The risk is higher in those with compromised immune systems.
-However, when surgical wounds get infected, the first symptoms include a high fever, redness around the incision, and a change in the appearance of drainage from the wound.
-Infections in the spine after an operation can be successfully treated with antibiotics when caught early enough.
-In some cases, the pus may need to be drained and the wound is washed.
+When an infection occurs, the first symptom includes a high fever.
+Also, redness around the incision and a change in the appearance of drainage from the wound can happen.
+When caught early, a wound infection can be successfully treated.
+Usually with antibiotics.
+However, the pus may also need to be drained and the wound washed.

-In most cases, back pain is caused by an injury or obvious muscle strain.
+Back pain is normally caused by an injury or a muscle strain.
 Many people will never experience these symptoms.
-Because of the serious nature of these conditions, knowing the symptoms that require immediate medical attention could save your life.
+Knowing what a back pain medical emergency is could save your life.

 If you are experiencing a back pain medical emergency, call 911.
 Then call us at 888-409-8006 for a specialist near you.